Updated on 04/24/2023

 Especially as time goes on, it’s important to remember to make each other a priority.
 With our busy lives and packed schedules, it’s easy to put your long term relationship on the back burner.
 However, shared goals should always include consistent love and attention.
 Putting in the effort is essential to a healthy long-term relationship.

 9. Weather the storm together

 Life can throw a curveball at any moment — a loved one dies, a child is sick, your partner is laid off, you get in an accident — and being in a relationship means you’re committing to weathering the storm together.
 It’s easy to be there for each other when life is going well.
 But the true test of a strong relationship is if you can be there for each other when life is difficult.
 If your partner is going through a hard time, focus on how you can best support them.
-If you are the one working though something, make sure you communicate your needs.
+If you are the one working though something, make it a real relationship goal to communicate your needs.
 As mentioned above, your partner isn’t a mind reader!

 10. Mutual respect

 You may not agree with everything your partner says or does but it’s important to treat them with respect.
 By saying something like “I don’t necessarily agree with you, but I respect your opinion,” you are signaling to your partner that your relationship is secure enough for each of you to have your own individual experiences through life.
 If you continually feel disrespected by your partner, it might be time to either seek professional support or end the relationship.

 Being in a long term relationship shouldn’t always feel like work, it should also feel fun!
 Making time to hang out with your partner, like you would your friend, will help keep your bond strong.
 Try taking a cooking class together, learning to salsa dance, or picking up a new TV show.
 Creating new memories together will breathe fresh life into your relationship.